 Project status is complete.
-Please check the CGGSC project list for currently active projects.
+Please view our active projects.

 Anchorage Urban Region Aeromagnetics Project